sfmcdg/sfmc-solution-document/README.md

 Notes: not all tasks are required.

-# Examples for specifying requirements
+# Requirement specification

 The following section contains examples for how to specify Salesforce Marketing Cloud requirements.
 This document is a work in progress.
 Additional sections for campaigns, journeys and logging will be added as time permits.
 Pull requests on topic branches are very welcome.

+## A.1 External SSOT required

+`replace-with-description-of-external-data-systems`